 Given that Agent Smith automatically generated the training dataset using a combination of template questions and relevant keywords, we also tested for the grammatical correctness of the generated training dataset.
-Out of 3053 questions, 2907 or 95.2% were accurate.
+Out of 3053 questions, 2907 or 95.2% were syntactically (and semantically) correct.
 The remaining 4.8% of questions were not grammatically correct but AskJill was still able to resolve the associated intents and answer them correctly.
-Figure 7 shows our validation results for the current training question set (3053 questions): 100% of the agent generated responses are semantic correct.
+Figure 7 shows 100% semantic correctness of the agent generated responses to the current training question set (3053 questions).
 It also shows the split between syntactically correct and incorrect agent generated questions.

 We have also collected a small dataset consisting of insitu observations.
-Figure 8 shows a comparison of data collected from 8 users including external users as well as members of our research laboratory.
+Figure 7 shows a comparison of data collected from 9 users including external users as well members of our research laboratory.
 AskJill correctly answered 19 out of 31 unique questions for all users.
 We measured user satisfaction using the integrated feedback prompt (Was this answer helpful?) built into the agent's interface and validated that the users confirmed (in some cases there was no feedback) that the correctly answered responses were indeed helpful to the user.
-Out of the 12 questions that were not answered correctly, a majority are related to simulation parameters, simulation properties, and how-to information specific to a given simulation and thus were outside the competence of AskJill (only 1 out of 12 questions is related to a missed definition).
-Taking the user feedback a step further, we also revised the VERA User Guide to include answers to previously unanswered questions.
-The closed loop process i.e. adding the information related to missed questions to the VERA knowledge domain, updating the User Guide and retraining AskJill to expand its question answering abilities has resulted in significant improvements to the entire VERA and AskJill pipeline.
+Out of the 12 questions that were not answered correctly, a majority are related to simulation parameters, simulation properties, and how-to information (only 1 out of 12 questions is related to a missed definition).
+We have added the related missing information to the User Guide, making it more helpful to VERA users.
+The closed loop process i.e. adding the information related to missed questions to the VERA knowledge domain, updating the User Guide and retraining AskJill to expand its question answering abilities has resulted in improvements to the entire VERA and AskJill pipeline.